 Raise your hand if you're setting killer-amazing New Year's resolutions this year!
 (Ooh me!
 Me!
 Pick me!)
 Now, raise your hand if you've crashed and burned off the bandwagon and have felt like a total failure in years past! (...crickets…) Don't worry, we've all been there.

 Let's call it like it is — the reality is that making plans makes us feel all warm and fuzzy inside.
 The real challenge is putting it into action, and getting it to stick around for longer than 2.3 seconds!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-We've got some great tips coming your way on how to set goals, how to keep your goals and we've even got some great ideas for goals that you should consider setting!
-So get comfy, grab some chocolate and let's talk about some goal setting!
+We've got some great tips coming your way on how to set goals, how to keep your goals, and we've even got some great ideas for goals you should consider setting!
+So get comfy, grab some chocolate, and let's talk about some goal setting!

 WHY IT'S IMPORTANT TO SET GOALS

-I recently heard a friend of mine say “I do a really good job of keeping my diet – except when I'm eating.”
+Recently, a friend said, “I do a really good job of keeping my diet, except when I'm eating.”
 The gyms are busy for a few months and the junk food is temporarily set aside, but unfortunately we then find a way to settle back into how life used to be.

 SET GOOD GOALS

 Any person who is successful in anything will tell you that one of the first keys of making good things happen in your life is to set rock-solid goals.
 But here's the catch…